 In certain circumstances parties make an application for a costs order – or a Preparation Time Order – against their opponent.
 Whilst these applications can be made orally at a Hearing and be decided at that time, this is not always possible.
 In those circumstances the Tribunal will list a separate hearing to decide the costs application.

 Employment Tribunals have the power to make costs orders up to £20,000, or to refer cases with higher costs to the County Court for a detailed assessment.
 The effects of costs orders can therefore be financially devastating.

-“I was extremely impressed at how ably Matthew Grant cross-examined our opponent and made persuasive submissions to the Tribunal at the 2-day Hearing.
-The Employment Judge clearly respected Matthew’s expertise and approach, and this was reflected in her decision which was to dismiss all of the claims against our Companies”.
+“I was extremely impressed at how ably the team cross-examined our opponent and made persuasive submissions to the Tribunal at the 2-day Hearing.
+The Employment Judge clearly respected the team’s expertise and approach, and this was reflected in her decision which was to dismiss all of the claims against our Companies”.